 The capture will continue for the configured extension or until you manually stop the capture.

-System Tray Menu Capture Control Can Be Used In Lieu of Light: The above instructions for Extending a capture can also be used to Start, Pause, Resume, and Stop a capture if you prefer to use the System Tray menu or if pressing the Device Monitor light does not work or when using a Kuando light.
+System Tray Menu Capture Control Can Be Used In Lieu of Light: The above instructions for Extending a capture can also be used to Start, Pause, Resume, and Stop a capture if you prefer to use the System Tray menu, if pressing the Device Monitor light does not work or when using a Kuando light.